-In this fun, comedic romp, divorced Edith Farnham (Mary Astor) and her daughter Brenda (Fellows) are spending the Christmas holidays at a the gala opening of a ski lodge.
+In this fun, comedic romp, divorced Edith Farnham (Mary Astor) and her daughter Brenda (Fellows) are spending the Christmas holidays at the gala opening of a ski lodge.
 Because of Edith’s divorce, both she and Brenda are anti-men.

-After they all arrive at the ski lodge, an avalanche occurs and the three are the only guests at the new hotel for a few days until the roads can be cleared.
+After they all arrive at the ski lodge, an avalanche occurs, and the three are the only guests at the new hotel for a few days until the roads can be cleared.
 Brenda develops a cold, forcing Stephen and Edith to eventually socialize, and they begin to fall in love.

 When the two children realize their parents are thinking about marriage, they decide this is terrible and purposefully argue and act like they hate each other to keep them apart.

 In some films, children acting like brats can be annoying, but I find it funny in this film — maybe because I love both of the actors.
-I think my favorite gag is when Tommy’s dog — that he’s hiding in the hotel — runs downstairs in a group of people.
-Brenda washed the dog’s mouth out with soap for barking and guests run screaming, thinking he is rabid.
+I think my favorite gag is when Tommy’s dog — that Tommy has snuck into the hotel — runs downstairs through a group of people.
+Brenda washed the dog’s mouth out with soap for barking, and guests run screaming, thinking he is rabid.

 Christmas is really just a backdrop for “And So They Were Married” and isn’t often discussed.
 There isn’t any fuzzy, good-will-toward-men holiday sentiment.
-However, I consider it a Christmas film since the climax deals with a Christmas tree-even if it is two children violently destroying it.
+However, I consider it a Christmas film since the climax deals with a Christmas tree, even if it is two children violently destroying it.

-The same year this film was released, Mary Astor was in a nasty custody battle for her daughter Marilyn, with her husband Dr. Franklyn Thorpe.
+The same year this film was released, Mary Astor was in a nasty custody battle for her daughter Marilyn, with her husband, Dr. Franklyn Thorpe.
 Thorpe said she was an unfit mother based on torrid diary entries about her affair with George S. Kaufman.
-A passage was leaked to the press and it could have ruined her career, but her fans rallied around her and Astor still ended up on top—winning an Academy Award for “Great Lie” (1941), according to TCM host and film historian, Robert Osborne.
+A passage was leaked to the press, and it could have ruined her career, but her fans rallied around her, and Astor still ended up on top—winning an Academy Award for “Great Lie” (1941), according to TCM host and film historian, Robert Osborne.